SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     -> someFunction(x: x) {$0 == 13}
     >> assert(r1 == false)

 ..
-XXX Refactor the above to avoid using bare expressions.
+Rewrite the above to avoid bare expressions.
+   Tracking bug is <rdar://problem/35301593>

 If the trailing closure is the function's only argument, the parentheses can be omitted.